DIY ultrasonic cleaning has gained prominence recently, and an increased number of products are being advertised for it.

 - Electric Dental Calculus Remover

-Why Is It A Bad Idea To Use Products Like These At Home?
+Why It’s A Bad Idea To Use Products Like These At Home

 We purchased and tested two different types of at home dental scalers.